 By David Enyeart

-Books make great gifts, providing hours of entertainment.
+Books make great gifts.
+They provide hours of entertainment.
 They’re easy to wrap.
 And you can borrow them and read them yourself in January if you play your cards right.

-Next Chapter Booksellers is full of great ideas for everyone on your list.
-Here are a few picks:
+Next Chapter Booksellers is full of ideas for everyone on your list.

-Our shelves are packed with great new books.
-Come in today while the selection is most plentiful and at its largest, and our friendly staff will help you find a great book for everyone this holiday season.
+The shelves at Next Chapter Booksellers are packed with great new books.
+Come in today while the selection is at its largest, and we’ll help you find a great book for everyone this holiday season.

-David Enyeart has worked in the book industry for more than 25 years and is currently the manager of Next Chapter Booksellers in St. Paul.
+David Enyeart has worked in the book industry for more than 25 years and is the manager of the Next Chapter Booksellers in St. Paul.